-Jamie Bell says that making 'Fantastic Four' taught him how to be an 'advocate': 'I know what I want to stand for'
+Jamie Bell says that making troubled 'Fantastic Four' taught him how to be an 'advocate': 'I know what I want to stand for'

 - Oops!Something went wrong.Please try again later.

 When Marvel Studios dropped its viral Phase 4 sizzle reel earlier this week, fans immediately noticed that it ended by teasing the overdue arrival of Marvel's first family, the Fantastic Four, in the mainline Marvel Cinematic Universe.
 The yet-to-be-cast film will be overseen by Jon Watts, who has shepherded Tom Holland's Spider-Man through solo adventures, culminating in this December's No Way Home.
-And he's already got an eager audience member in Jamie Bell, who played Ben Grimm aka the Thing in the ill-fated 2015 Fantastic Four feature helmed by Josh Trank.
+And Watts has already got an eager audience member in Jamie Bell, who played Ben Grimm, aka the Thing, in the ill-fated 2015 Fantastic Four feature helmed by Josh Trank.

-"I think anything Marvel touches turns to gold," the British actor tells Yahoo Entertainment during a conversation about his latest film, Without Remorse, which re-teams him with his Fantastic Four co-star, Michael B. Jordan.
+"I think anything Marvel touches turns to gold," the British actor tells Yahoo Entertainment during a conversation about his latest film, Without Remorse, which re-teams him with his Fantastic Four co-star Michael B. Jordan.
 "As someone who is invested in that story and invested in those characters and invested that world, I can't wait to see what they do.
 I think something new and something fresh and something different, I think we're all very ready for that."

 Of course, Trank's divisive take on the FF was also supposed to be something fresh and different.
-For one thing, he defied casting conventions by picking Jordan — who he previously worked with on the 2012 superhero hit, Chronicle — to play Johnny Storm aka the Human Torch, a character who had traditionally been portrayed as white in the comics.
-And that decision earned the endorsement of none other than Marvel icon, Stan Lee.
+For one thing, he defied casting conventions by picking Jordan — whom he previously worked with on the 2012 cult superhero hit Chronicle — to play Johnny Storm, aka the Human Torch, a character who had traditionally been portrayed as white in the comics.
+And that decision earned the endorsement of none other than Marvel icon Stan Lee.

 "I said, 'I think Michael B. Jordan is the best actor for this character, but I can see that there might be backlash from certain fans,'" Trank told Yahoo Entertainment last year about that pivotal conversation.
 "And [Stan] said to me: ‘Who cares about what they have to say?
 That’s really inspired casting — I love it.’”